Here’s a gotcha that caught me out this week.

 done

-it would never see the value of SOME_VARIABLE.
+export SOME_VARIABLE="some value"But when the application ran, it never saw the value of SOME_VARIABLE.
+Puzzling.

 while read FILE; do